jaantollander/masters-thesis/content/10_introduction.md

 The scope of the thesis is to describe the Puhti cluster, the monitoring system, details of the collected data, the data analysis methods we used, and the results from the analysis.
 The thesis advisor and system administrators were responsible for developing, deploying, and maintaining the monitoring system on Puhti.
 Their effort was instrumental in initiating the thesis work, collecting the data, and helping with writing the thesis.
-The thesis's contributions are the data analysis methods and visualizations, which the thesis author built from scratch.
+The thesis's contributions are the explorative data analysis methods and visualizations, which the thesis author built from scratch.

 The thesis is structured as follows.
 In Section \ref{high-performance-computing}, we present a general overview of high-performance computing and specific software related to high-performance clusters.